codemucker/tool-manager/.llm/bin/tm-dev-test.md

 ## Key Logic
 1.  **Argument Parsing:** The script parses arguments to determine the test target (`--plugin`), a pattern to filter specific test files (`--test`), and whether to run in parallel (`--parallel`).
-2.  **BATS Installation Check:** It calls `_tm::prog::bats::install` to ensure the BATS testing framework is installed, cloning it if necessary.
+2.  **BATS Installation Check:** It calls `_tm::invoke::ensure_installed bats` to ensure the BATS testing framework is installed, cloning it if necessary.
 3.  **Target Resolution:** It determines the directory containing the tests to be run:
     *   If no target is given or if it's `tool-manager`, it uses the core test directory (`$TM_HOME/tests`).
     *   If the target is a path, it uses that path directly.